CrystalTechSAS/jcrystal_documentation/server/utils/entity_utils.md

 ```

 # FirebaseAccount

-This class is used to decribe that an entity field is a firebase account.
-In this way,
+This class is used to describe a field that contains a [Firebase account](https://firebase.google.com/docs/auth).
+In this way, you can log in a user through Firebase and save the account information on an entity.

 Usage:
 ```java
 import jcrystal.entity.types.security.FirebaseAccount;
 ...
 @EntityProperty
 private static FirebaseAccount firebaseId;
 ```

+If you want to learn more about using this class, please check [here](../auth.md).